-Istanbul is a fascinating city; a place where western and eastern cultures meet as well as the geographical crossroads between Europe and Asia.
-Situated on both sides of the Bosphorus Strait, Istanbul offers its visitors the chance to experience a wide range of visual panoramas from architectural attractions spanning the centuries, to the hustle and bustle of the Grand Bazaar and the Spice Market and the atmosphere created within this melting pot of cultures, religions and history.
+Istanbul is a fascinating city.
+It is a place where western and eastern cultures meet as well as the geographical crossroads between Europe and Asia.
+Situated on both sides of the Bosphorus Strait, Istanbul offers its visitors the chance to experience a wide range of visual panoramas.
+This ranges from architectural attractions spanning the centuries, to the hustle and bustle of the Grand Bazaar and the Spice Market and the atmosphere created within this melting pot of cultures, religions and history.
+As you can imagine, this means that there are many must-see sights of Istanbul.

+The good news is that a lot of the main attractions are situated quite close to one another, meaning several can be covered in a limited amount of time.
 Whilst there are plenty of things in the city for all tastes and ages, I have put together my must-see sights of Istanbul.
 Read on to find out what they are!

-Must-See Sights of Istanbul
+Must-See Sights of Istanbul | Your Ultimate Guide

 Grand Bazaar (Kapalı Çarşı)